Project managers play a pivotal role in an organization.

 - Assign the tasks to the team members according to their capabilities.
 This will ensure high productivity.

 - Define the key success metrics, such as employees’ productivity, efficiency, ROI, client satisfaction, and more, and keep track of the workflow.
+Afterward, sketch out your project roadmap with one of the best brushes for illustration.

 #2: Build a Cross-Functional Team